The Changing face of the Entertainment Industry

 If we were to identify something iconic for the media and broadcasting industry it would probably be a coax cable.
 For so many years we associated distributing video with coax but recently, we have been advocating that all this will be a thing of the past as we move to IP for broadcast.
 With the advent of high definition, 4K or even 8K TV, we start to consider broadcasting as truly format-independent, making strictly IP broadcasting inevitable.

-The Media and broadcasting industry is transitioning to cloud architecture.
-Similar to other industries is lured by the cloud architecture’s flexibility and high availability.
+The media and broadcasting industry is transitioning to cloud architecture.
+Similar to other industries, it is lured by the cloud architecture’s flexibility and high availability.
 As a result of this adoption we also have to change technical operations to share operational and security responsibilities with the cloud provider.

 With the advent of high definition, 4K or even 8K TV, we start to consider broadcasting as truly format-independent making strictly IP broadcasting inevitable

 It is essential for our viewers to consume on any platform ranging from a phone to a computer to a game console or to a highly sophisticated home theatre.
 All of this can be achieved using IP routers who are designed to simply distribute data packets without worrying about the content or format of the data.
 The same IP switch can be used in principle for SD and 4K video, for uncompressed, as for compressed signals.
 The only limits are the bandwidth/ data rate of the network and the devices used.
 Other than that IP networks are completely format- independent.
 The future of immersive audio, gaming and multi-device interactive experiences or AR/VR is only possible by converting media and broadcast operation to solely IP.